Ealenn/gira/README.md

 ![](./.github/img/gira-issue.png)

-### 📊 `dash`: Open your issue dashboard (GitHub / Jira)
+### 📊 `dash`: Open your issue dashboard

-It’s a quick way to get an overview of all issues : open, in-progress, or closed without needing to navigate manually.
+This command gives you a project-wide snapshot of your issues without leaving the terminal.

+It opens an interactive dashboard that lists issues by status (open, in-progress, or closed).

-Use it whenever you want to jump from the terminal to the broader issue tracker and see the full context of your work.
+This makes it easy to switch from working on a single issue to seeing the bigger picture of your team's progress.

 #### Usage <!-- omit in toc -->
 ```